What Are the Health Benefits of Green Tea?

-Thousands of years old and one of the most frequently consumed beverages worldwide, tea has been touted as a healthful elixir due to its concentrated amounts of antioxidants.
 From reducing heart disease and cancer risk to promoting weight loss and blood sugar control, tea is recognized for much more than its ability to soothe, refresh, and restore.
-Though this poses the question -- are all teas created equal?
+Though this poses the question—are all teas created equal?
 Is green tea superior?
 What about matcha?
 Here, we give you the low-down on why we have the hots for tea.

 Health Benefits of Green Tea

 Matcha is a very fine, high-quality green tea powder made from the leaves of tea bushes grown in the shade.
 It is the only form of tea in which the leaves are ingested, making it a more potent source of antioxidants than steeped green tea.
 Matcha is a particularly rich source of L-theanine, an amino acid unique to tea known to mitigate the negative effects of caffeine.
-Try a hit of matcha in a Coconut Latte, a yogurt parfait, or in a chocolate-dipped shortbread cookie.
+Try a hit of matcha in a creamy latte, a yogurt parfait, or in a chocolate-dipped shortbread cookie.
+We also think it makes a beautiful donut glaze!
+(We have even more matcha recipes here, if you want to go crazy!)

 Bottom Line: As part of a nutrient-rich diet, tea does have potential to enhance health and mitigate disease risk.
 Tea is an excellent calorie-free alternative to sugary beverages that also provides health-promoting phytochemicals.
 Try a fresh batch of home-brewed Lemon Green Tea to reap the many benefits of this medicinal elixir.